dmoralestech2/Java-Writings2/Java_Lambda.md

 ```

 So what's good about it?
-- The beauty about lambdas is you can assign it to a variable and treat it like a variable.
+- The great thing about lambdas is you can assign it to a variable and treat it like a variable.
 This also means you can pass it around as a parameter, return it from a function, store it in an array or a collection, etc...
-It's another way of abstraction.
+It's another way of abstraction and it lets you write shorter code and hopefully more expressive.

 In our example above converting it to a proper Java lambda it would be:
 ```Java